lambda-science/Machine-Learning-TD-ESBS/README.md

 ![Upload File](https://i.imgur.com/2WlyUku.png)
 5. You should be able to run notebook and start writing code !
 Create a cell and run `print("Hello World")` to check if everything is good !

+/!\ Warnings: I briefly test this and seem's to work fine.
+However if there are issues with python version, libraries ect...
+I won't be able to provide extensive support
 ### **Congratulations** you should now be ready to code for the TD !

 .